Michael Adams (lawyer): Early life and education

 government department threatened him with legal action.

 He earned a Juris Doctor degree from Stanford Law School in 1990 and an MA in Latin American studies from Stanford University.

 In 2004, Adams married Frederick A. Davie, his partner since 1998.
 A Presbyterian minister, Davie is the executive vice president of Union Theological Seminary.
-He served on President Barack Obama’s transition team and was appointed by Obama to the White House Council on Faith-Based and Neighborhood Partnerships.
+He served on President Barack Obama's transition team and was appointed by Obama to the White House Council on Faith-Based and Neighborhood Partnerships.
 He is currently the Chair of the Civilian Complaint Review Board, which provides civilian oversight to the New York City Police Department, and is a Commissioner of the U.S. Commission on International Religious Freedom, appointed by Senator Charles Schumer.

 Career

 He worked in litigation at Clarence & Snell in San Francisco, before moving to the American Civil Liberties Union, first as a staff attorney and then as the litigation director of its lesbian & gay rights and AIDS projects.
 In 2001, he became the deputy legal director of Lambda Legal.
-Much of his litigation career involved involved issues affecting LGBTQ+ people and families, such as civil rights and recognition of victims of Nazi persecution.
+Much of his litigation career involved issues affecting LGBTQ+ people and families, such as civil rights and recognition of victims of Nazi persecution.

 Adams litigated several cases which ended the enforcement of anti-sodomy laws criminalizing same-sex sexual activity in several jurisdictions.
 He also argued cases in several states that established "family recognition" for same-sex couples, such as custody and adoption.
 These cases were argued in Arkansas, Florida, Mississippi, New Jersey, and Virginia.

-In 2002, he became Lambda Legal’s Director of Education and Public Affairs.
+In 2002, he became Lambda Legal's Director of Education and Public Affairs.
 In this role, he was responsible for national public relations and community education programs on LGBT+ rights.

 Adams served as an adjunct professor at the UC Berkeley School of Law and as a grantmaking consultant to the Ford Foundation in Rio de Janeiro, Brazil.

 SAGE

 In 2006, Adams became the chief executive officer of the non-profit SAGE (Advocacy and Services for LGBT Elders).
 Established in 1978, SAGE provides advocacy, supportive services, and consumer resources to older LGBT+ adults.
-The organization’s emphasis is on policy advocacy and promoting legislation that promotes the ability of LGBT+ adults to age with dignity and respect.
+The organization's emphasis is on policy advocacy and promoting legislation that promotes the ability of LGBT+ adults to age with dignity and respect.
 In 2014 SAGE undertook a multi-year project to embed racial equity in its external work and within the organization as part of a long-term commitment to build racial equity and contribute to the dismantling of white supremacy.

 SAGE also provides cultural competency training to health care and nursing care providers with a SAGECare credential and in partnership with the Human Rights Campaign Foundation, it sponsors a Long-Term Care Equality Index to measure the level of equitable and inclusive care for LGBT+ people in long-term care residences.
 It has a number of initiatives addressing specific issues of LGBT+ elders, including the National Resource Center on LGBT+ Aging, an HIV/AIDS long-term survivors network, an emergency hot-line and telephone support system, and a national housing initiative.